From science to scientism

-Some believe modern “systems thinking” approaches derive from, or are an advanced application of, general system theory.
+Some suggest modern social systems thinking (SST) derives from, or is an advanced application of, general system theory (GST).

-Actually, systems thinking approaches tend to depart from general system theory in one or more of the ways listed below.
+Actually, SST approaches both preceded and depart from GST in one or more of the ways listed below.

 General system theory (GST)

 Can be contrasted with approaches that are

 About systems (S)

 About solving a problem or changing a situation

 Thomas Carlyle, the 19th century Scottish writer and philosopher, coined the term "the dismal science" for economics.

 In 1974, Friedrich von Hayek gave an Economic Sciences Nobel prize acceptance speech entitled “The Pretence of Knowledge”.